kora-projects/kora-docs/mkdocs/docs/en/documentation/json.md

     }
     ```

-A `JsonReader` and `JsonWriter` will be created for the inheritor classes using the same rules as if they had the `@Json` annotation on them and a `JsonReader` and `JsonWriter` will be created for the sealed class/interface itself.
+Subclasses receive `JsonReader` and `JsonWriter` by the same rules as if they were annotated with `@Json`.
+The `sealed` class or interface itself also receives a common `JsonReader` and `JsonWriter`.
+Nested `sealed` hierarchies are supported, and `@JsonDiscriminatorValue` can accept multiple values for one subclass.

-The Json object below will be written to the `FirstTypeEvent` class:
+The `JSON` object below is written to the `FirstTypeEvent` class:
 ```json
 {
     "id": "1",